hgcl/gatsby-garden/§the-power-of-ritual-2020.md

   - Intention, attention, repetition
   - You can add an element of spirituality to it by infusing meaning into it and making it important.

+- Tradition vs. convention
+  - Convention: boring, formality, no why or connection with oneself
+  - Tradition: creative, evolving to our times, nurturing

 ## Possible rituals

+- Connecting with yourself
+  - Gratitude journal
   - Sacred reading
     - Finding meaning and reflecting on your life experiences with a “sacred book” as a starting point.
 Casper uses _Harry Potter_ and even has a [sacred reading podcast of it](https://www.harrypottersacredtext.com/).
 - Connecting with nature
   - Walks
   - Pilgrimage
+  - Celebrate passing time: seasons, new moon, following liturgical calendars.

 ## Some things I do personally